 Manual Handling Training: What UK Businesses Need to Know

-At First Response First Aid Ltd (FRFA), we've witnessed how the right training can make all the difference.
+At First Response First Aid Ltd, we've witnessed how the right training can make all the difference.
 Let's take a closer look at what you need to know when it comes to manual handling training.

 What's Legally Required in the UK?